Cell and Molecular Biology

 Materials are selected in the general areas of developmental biology, molecular biology, cell biology, neurobiology, biochemistry, and physiology.
 In collecting monographs, particular emphasis is placed on materials covering current and emerging research methodologies in molecular biology, such as gene manipulation, spectroscopy and microscopy.
 Texts on modern statistical, analytical, and computer methods in molecular biology are also acquired.

 The library collects monographs, monographic series, reference books, and periodicals, with the main focus being the journal collection.
 Upper level textbooks are purchased selectively.
 Textbooks used in current courses are not acquired.
 Symposium and colloquium proceedings are bought upon request.
-The library does not generally collect patents, technical reports, standards or specifications.
 Video recordings may be purchased upon request of faculty members.

 To broaden access, journals are sought online when available.
 Print may be canceled to reduce costs when ownership of the online version is assured and the image quality is adequate.
 Monographs and other materials are generally purchased as printed text, although an increasing number of books are available electronically, especially reference works such as encyclopedias and handbooks.
 Most scientific abstracting and indexing sources are available as online databases.
 The library generally avoids purchasing current indexes in print format, and has begun discarding older index volumes that are duplicated electronically.

-English is the predominant language of publication, but some foreign language journals are collected at the request of the faculty.
+English is the predominant language of publication, but some foreign language materials are collected at the request of the faculty.

 Emphasis is on current research, although historical material of general interest in biochemistry is collected with help of the deMilt Fund.